 The foundation element is separated into two sections once the LTA is pressurized.
 The concrete or grout fractures on the plane of jack opening.
 Movement is resisted in both the upward and downward directions by upper side shear above and by the combined side shear and end bearing below the LTA, respectively.

-In the USA, the test is performed almost exclusively using “Procedure A” of ASTM D8169 (and in general compliance with ASTM D1143).
+In the USA, the test is performed almost exclusively using Procedure A of ASTM D8169 (in general compliance with ASTM D1143).
 This involves about four hours to set up and four hours to test.
 The load is increased in regular increments until the ultimate capacity either above or below the LTA is reached – or both.
 In some cases the maximum capacity of the hydraulic jacks is reached first.
 Most engineers specify strain gages at various depths to assess the shear resistance of various soil strata.
 The strain gages can also help isolate the end bearing if the LTA is significantly above the shaft tip.
 If the end bearing load-deflection behavior is difficult to predict and very important to test directly a multi-level test may be appropriate.
 In this configuration, a second LTA is placed at or near the shaft bottom.

-LTC’s Scope of BDSLT Services
+LTC’s Scope of BDSLT Services:

-- Balance the test (locate LTA elevation to achieve equal resistance above and below).
+- Balance the test (locate LTA elevation to achieve equal resistance above and below)

-- Prepare Method Statement documents including all drawings and proposed plans, means and methods.
+- Prepare Method Statement documents including all drawings and proposed plans, means and methods

-- Source all instrumentation and other miscellaneous consumables specific to the test, or advise the client on sourcing these (LTC does not mark up items that we ourselves do not fabricate or produce).
+- Source all instrumentation and other miscellaneous consumables specific to the test, or advise the client on sourcing these (LTC does not mark up items that we ourselves do not fabricate or produce)

-- Participate in pre-construction meetings to review lifting, installation and concreting plans with the drilled shaft contractor to advise on potential pitfalls.
+- Participate in pre-construction meetings to review lifting, installation and concreting plans with the drilled shaft contractor to advise on potential pitfalls

-- Provide a QA inspection of all components of the test element assembly and instrumentation prior to installation in excavation.
+- Provide a QA inspection of all components of the test element assembly and instrumentation prior to installation in excavation

-- Set up and conduct the test per ASTM D8169 Procedure A or per project-specific procedures.
+- Set up and conduct the test per ASTM D8169 Procedure A or per project-specific procedures